mrniceguy127/mrniceguy127/README.md

-Status 7/9/2023: Finally graduated, time to un-burnout
+Status 7/9/2023: Last time I touched these projects was AT LEAST a year ago.
+Finally graduated, time to un-burnout.
+I learned a lot and might start some computer vision projects.
+Picked up some new hobbies as well that I may try to incorporate like arcade things.

 ## Projects Status
 ### Intermediary Hobby Projects Status